 Maintaining professionalism while having tattoos can be difficult but it is not impossible.
 You still should feel proud to have artwork that is meaningful in some way to you.

-So after getting tattoos off and on for the last decade, I have compiled what I think is the 10 best places you can get a tattoo that you can easily maintain while being a fierce working woman.
+So after getting several tattoos over the last few years, I have compiled what I think are the 10 places you should get your next tattoo.
+Especially for us working women!

-But keep in mind that some places will hurt more than others, but if you’re a trooper, it may be worth it the pain!
+Keep in mind, some places on your body will hurt more than others.
+But if you’re a trooper, it will be worth it!

 1. Forearm Tattoo